 Conservation of Energy Technology Absorption and Forex Earnings and Outgo

-Your Company continues to use its research and development base to bring consumers newproducts with improved performance features and products for special applications.Particulars in respect of conservation of energy technology absorption and foreignexchange earnings and outgo pursuant to Section 134 of the Companies Act 2013 are givenin Annexure III to this report.
+Your Company continues to use its research and development base to bring consumers newproducts with improved performance features and products for special applications.Particulars in respect of conservation of energy technology absorption and foreignexchange earnings and outgo pursuant to Section 134 of the Act are given in Annexure IIIto this report.